smeenka/foc-simple/examples/README.md

 Connected to this board are 2 2804H small Gimbal motors.
 For feedback an as5600 magnetic encoder board is mounted on the back of the motor.

-This board can be used as is.
-No modifications needed.
 For the shell tests one needs to solder a hc08 bluetooth module on the back.

-The left motor in the test is connected without angle sensor.
-Sensorless mode is tested here.
+In folder rtic-storm32 there is one test for using an AS5600 angle sensor in pwm mode.
+How to program the AS 5600 so that it does output the pwm is not in scope here.

+Note that for this test the hc08 bluetooth module should NOT be mounted, as the TX of of the hc08 would interfere.
+The storm32 board does not have enough resourses to use both.

+In the embassy folder (storm32) the left motor is tested in sensorless mode.

-The right motor in the test does have an AS5600 angle sensor,connected via an I2C.
+The right motor in the test does have an AS5600 angle sensor,connected via I2C.

 Note: This setup is not stable for me, possible due to cheap Chinese storm32 board.
 The i2c bus does get blocked after a while.
-I am working on a solution wich does measure the digital output pulse length from the out pin of the AS5600.

 ## Nucleo nucleo-f103rb